crystal-lang/crystal-website/_posts/2024-09-05-digging-into-struct-initialization-performance.md

 The benchmark shows that `Digest::Blake3` allocates 2.13KB of memory in the HEAP for each iteration.
 Looking into the BLAKE3 algorithm, this is by design: the algorithm needs almost 2KB of state to compute the hash digest.
 That’s a lot of memory, and such a benchmark allocates memory just to throw it away immediately.
 Repeated HEAP allocations slow things down, as it puts pressure on the GC (it needs to regularly mark/sweep the memory which is a slow and blocking operation).

-> **NOTE:** Tip
-> Take away: the design of `Digest` isn’t playing nice with algorithms that need lots of memory, at least for small strings.

-We only need the hexstring to be allocated in the HEAP, the 2KB are allocated and thrown away so we can try to put them on the stack and call the C functions directly.
+We only need the hexstring to be allocated in the HEAP.
+The 2KB are allocated and thrown away, so maybe we can try to put them on the stack and call the C functions directly?
 Let’s verify if it improves the situation.

 ```crystal
 require "benchmark"